 1. Trains Biomedical Engineers to meet specific Industry needs:

-The Masters in Biomedical Engineering has been designed to produce top quality Biomedical Engineers that can meet the needs of the rapidly evolving technologies in the biomedical device sector.
+NUI Galway resides in the heart of Ireland’s thriving Medical Technology Industry and the Masters in Biomedical Engineering has been designed to produce top quality Biomedical Engineers that can meet the needs of the rapidly evolving technologies in this sector.
 We have developed strong industrial relationships, which are fundamental to the success of our program.
-Galway city is a hub for smaller start-up Biomedical Engineering companies and there are employment opportunities in these exciting environments.
+Galway city is also hub for smaller start-up Biomedical Engineering companies and there are employment opportunities in these exciting environments.

 2. Teaches the skills to research and help solve real-world problems: